-To truly maximize email marketing, a good tool should do more than just collect emails; it should seamlessly integrate with your ecosystem, offer analytics to refine your strategy, and help you craft personalized experiences for your subscribers.
-Let’s break down some of the best tools I’ve found and dissect what makes each stand out.
+To truly maximise email marketing, a good tool should do more than just collect emails — it should seamlessly integrate with your ecosystem, offer analytics to refine your strategy, and help you craft personalised experiences for your subscribers.
+Let’s break down the best tools I’ve found and dissect what makes each stand out.

 ConvertKit